axkr/symja_android_library/readme.md

 Pay careful attention to anything about setting up your `PATH` or `CLASSPATH`.

-Install and open the latest version of the Eclipse development IDE:
+Install and open the latest version of the Eclipse development IDE for Java Developers:

 * http://www.eclipse.org/downloads/packages/